mylioja/mylioja.github.io/README.md

 # Martti Ylioja

-Now on GitHub as: https://github.com/mylioja
+I now have GitHub pages in here: https://martti.ylioja.com/

-Experimenting with GitHub pages using the Clean Blog theme https://startbootstrap.com/themes/clean-blog/ from Start Bootstrap.
+The page style and layout is based on the Clean Blog theme https://startbootstrap.com/themes/clean-blog/ from Start Bootstrap.
-Check the result in here https://martti.ylioja.com/